crispinalan/tikicalendar/README.md

 gtk_style_context_add_provider
 gtk_color_chooser_get_rgba
 ```
  are being depreciated in Gtk4.10.
 These were used Tiki Calendar v0.1.x to colour the calendar grid buttons using css.
 I am assuming that the Gtk developers want to deprecate these functions so that apps use the system wide css theme.
-This design decision by the Gtk developers means that applications such as Tiki Calendar will be styled with the system theme being used.
+I guess that this design decision by the Gtk developers is  because they want applications such as Tiki Calendar to be styled with the system theme being used.

 The Gtk ListStore class is going to be depreciated in Gtk4.10 and I am assuming that you now have to use [Gio ListStore](https://docs.gtk.org/gio/ctor.ListStore.new.html).
 This means functions such as [gtk_list_store_new()](https://docs.gtk.org/gtk4/ctor.ListStore.new.html) used to creates a new list store are labeled "deprecated: 4.10".
 Fortunately, I have used GListStore in this calendar project creating a new GListStore with [g_list_store_new](https://docs.gtk.org/gio/ctor.ListStore.new.html).

 Removing MessageDialog means that the function [gtk_message_dialog_new](https://docs.gtk.org/gtk4/ctor.MessageDialog.new.html) is being depreciated which was used in used Tiki Calendar v0.1.x to alert users when deleting events but I have now removed it.

 The [gtk_dialog_new_with_buttons()](https://docs.gtk.org/gtk4/ctor.Dialog.new_with_buttons.html) function is being depreciated and so the only other way I can see to create a dialog is to use [gtk_window_new](https://docs.gtk.org/gtk4/ctor.Window.new.html).
-All of the dialogs have now been changed to use gtk_window_new in the Tiki Calendar 0.2.x series.
+All of the dialogs are now being changed to use gtk_window_new in the Tiki Calendar 0.2.x series.

+So far I have to make over a hundred changes to the Tiki Calendar code base to remove functions which are being depreciated in Gtk4.10 which has meant that some features have had to be removed such as colouring days with events on the calendar as this used css context functions (see above).
+I have had to go through the code line-by-line checking if the functions that I have used are on the Gtk4.10 depreciation hit list.

 GTK developers are planning the [Gtk5](https://www.phoronix.com/news/GTK5-Likely-After-GTK-4.12) toolkit discussing making it a Wayland only [release](https://www.phoronix.com/news/GTK5-Might-Drop-X11).